d2l-ai/d2l-en/chapter_optimization/optimization-intro.md

 ## Summary

-* Minimizing the training error does *not* guarantee that we find the best set of parameters to minimize the expected error.
+* Minimizing the training error does *not* guarantee that we find the best set of parameters to minimize the generalization error.
 * The optimization problems may have many local minima.
 * The problem may have even more saddle points, as generally the problems are not convex.
 * Vanishing gradients can cause optimization to stall.
 Often a reparameterization of the problem helps.
 Good initialization of the parameters can be beneficial, too.